Remember to pack these travel accessories for better sleep

 For most of us, there’s no place like home when it comes to getting a good night’s sleep and there’s no denying airplane seats are the polar opposite of comfortable.
 Add in the noise from other passengers or announcements and getting sleep on a plane feels like a herculean task.
 Talk about a recipe for grumpy!

 Packing a few sleep accessories can relieve some of the nightmares of airplane travel and ensure you arrive well-rested and ready for your vacation.

 - Socks – Planes are frigid places and feet have a tendency to freeze and fall off.
 Not exactly conducive to sleep, right?

 - Silk sleeping bag liner – Most planes aren’t equipped with blankets, and again, the chill factor raises the discomfort level to an ultimate high.
 A sleeping bag liner is (basically) a human-sized pillowcase.
 They’re washable, durable and, as an added bonus, they’re a sign that you’re on a serious mission to sleep.

 - Eye mask – Even if you don’t sleep with an eye mask at home, pack one for travel.
 The lack of light on your eyelids will help you relax into a deeper sleep.
 Guaranteed.

-- Ear plugs – From fellow passengers talking to loudly to flight attendants passing out drinks to random announcements, planes are noisy.
-Pack a pair of noise cancelling headphones and head to your sleep zone.
+- Earplugs – From fellow passengers talking too loudly to flight attendants passing out drinks to random announcements, planes are noisy.
+Pack a pair of noise-canceling headphones and head to your sleep zone.

 - Pillow – This is a must-have in our books.
 Carrying a pillow through the airport might make you feel like a kid on the way to summer camp but this little bundle of squish can make ANY trip bearable.